cezaraugusto/browser-extensions-book/README.md

 who code are programmers, but they are all builders.
 This book is for all the people interested in creating extensions.
 All the builders.
 All of us. :)

+## What this book will cover?

+Chapters propoposed for this book and other information are available in the [wiki](https://github.com/cezaraugusto/web-extensions-for-the-builders/wiki).

+## I'd like to contribute!

+The book is in early stage at the moment, but I'd appreciate to hear your thoughts.
+Please shoot me a message via DM [on Twitter](https://twitter.com/cezaraugusto).
+(DMs open).

 ## License

 [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)